This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 You can also use teas such as Black Tea, Matcha, Oolong Tea, and Hibiscus which is a slightly different process - In a pan boil the tea of choice reducing down to a concentrate, let cool then add the eggs & pop in the fridge overnight, remove eggs in the morning wipe with a towel to remove excess dye & let dry.

-3. Sustainable Gift Giving - Fill the Easter basket that gifts that will last longer than just the holidays and that keep little ones entertained longer than 10mins.
+3. Sustainable Gift Giving - Fill the Easter basket with gifts that will last longer than just the holidays and that keep little ones entertained longer than 10mins.
 Plastic-free, sustainable and built to be passed down the family gathering memories & character along the way these beautiful sustainable beech wood bunnies & ducks will surely entertain over the Easter Holidays & a whole lot longer.

 4. Ditch the chocolate - I audibly heard your gasps as you read this, but store-bought choc comes with a heavy price - child labour, with journalists in recent years exposing & highlighting this widespread issue on cocoa farms in Western Africa with a tonne of wasteful packaging and the addition of additives & colourings sure to send your child on a week-long sugar rush, but if you feel it's just not Easter without a choccy egg then choose your chocolate carefully, buy fair trade, organic or local or even better yet make your own, not only to curb a sweet tooth but to hand out as little gifts from the head bunny himself!